pantheon-systems/documentation/source/content/guides/site-portfolio-report/02-interacting.md

 ## Access the Site Portfolio Report in the Dashboard

-You can access the Site Portfolio report in the Enterprise Billing Center within the dashboard.
-You must have administrative privileges of the workspace to view the Site Portfolio Report.
-Note that access may vary depending on how your organization has configured [Roles and Permissions](/guides/account-mgmt/workspace-sites-teams/teams#roles-and-permissions).
+You can access the Site Portfolio Report in the Enterprise Billing Center within the dashboard.
+You must have Admin privileges of the workspace to view the Site Portfolio Report.
+Note that access may vary depending on how your organization has configured [roles and permissions](/guides/account-mgmt/workspace-sites-teams/teams#roles-and-permissions).

 1. Navigate to the dashboard.